Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Introduction

 \section{Introduction}

 The variability of solar magnetic activity over long time scales is manifested in multiple observable proxies.
-Direct solar observations for the past $\sim$ 400 years have revealed significant variability in the solar magnetic cycle, covering a period of extremely quiet Maunder minimum \citep[second half of the 17th century,][]{Eddy1988ssgv} to a period of increased activity (middle of the 20th century).
-Modulations in solar cycle amplitude and duration are the indicators of such fluctuations.
-The impact of solar magnetic field dynamics on the state of the heliosphere as it emerge through the surface, evolve and extend into the solar corona is experienced via the open solar flux.
-It is the distribution of the coronal magnetic fields that provides us an idea of the solar open flux.
-Magnetic activity evolution of the Sun and other stars directly impact the environment of the harboured planets \citep{Nandy2004SoPh,Nandy2007AdSpR,Das2019ApJ}.
-Our current understanding of the long-term solar variability and its impact on solar system planets with observations, reconstructions and theoretical modeling has improved over the years \citep{Nandy2021PEPS}.
-One of the critical questions which piqued the interest of the scientific community is whether grand minima and maxima episodes are the outcome of special states of the solar dynamo mechanism or if they result from random variability \citep{Nandy2011,Choudhuri2012,Carbonell1994}.
-Our knowledge of the evolution of solar magnetic dynamo is limited by inadequate direct solar observations, which only exists from the early 17th century onwards, to definitively explain the reason behind such extreme episodes.
-Therefore, reconstructing its past history over longer periods is crucial.
-This is done by studying cosmogenic isotopes such as $^{10}$Be (in polar ice cores) and $^{14}$C (in tree rings) recorded in natural independently dated archives. \citet{Usoskin2003,Usoskin2004,Usoskin2017,Wu2018} have reconstructed the past solar activity over a multi-millennium time scale.
-Galactic cosmic ray flux that we receive on the Earth is modulated by the variations in heliospheric magnetic field which is a result of solar magnetic activity.
-The fluctuations in the cosmic ray flux provide critical insights towards understanding the solar activity variations and sometimes aid in future predictions \citep{Owens2012GeoRL}.
-Cosmogenic isotope based reconstructions help us understand the solar activity level in the past and we can make deductions about solar magnetic activity driven terrestrial effects and space weather phenomena covering all possible activity ranges \citep[e.g.][]{Usoskin2007,Usoskin2015,Schrooder1992,Silverman1992,Lockwood2017,Hayakawa2020,Isobe2019,Pal2020}.
-But they lack description of the coronal magnetic field distribution which governs the space climate modulation.
+Direct solar observations for the past $\sim$ 400 years have revealed significant variability in the solar magnetic cycle, covering a period of extremely low activity known as the Maunder minimum \citep[second half of the 17th century,][]{Eddy1988ssgv} to a period of increased activity known as the Modern grand maximum \citep[middle of the 20th century][]{Usoskin2004}.
+Modulations in solar cycle amplitude and duration are indicators of such fluctuations.
+The impact of solar magnetic fields on the state of the heliosphere -- as it emerges through the surface, evolves and extends into the solar corona -- is manifested via the open solar flux (here after OSF).
+It is the distribution of the coronal magnetic fields that determine the solar open flux.
+Magnetic activity evolution of the Sun and other stars directly influences the environment of the harboured planets \citep{Nandy2004SoPh,Nandy2007AdSpR,Das2019ApJ}.
+Our current understanding of the long-term solar variability and its impact on solar system planets with observations, reconstructions and theoretical modelling has improved over the years \citep{Nandy2021PEPS}.
+However, the causal link between millennia-scale solar dynamo activity and the consequent variations in the state of the heliosphere via coronal magnetic field dynamics remains unexplored.